Privacy Notice for non-paid personal records (including all types of honorary associates, agency staff, apprentices etc.)

-The University is a "controller" for the purposes of the data protection laws.
-The current data protection laws are set out in the Data Protection Act 1998.
-These will be replaced by new data protection laws with effect from 25 May 2018.
-We refer to both the current and the new data protection laws as the “Data Protection Laws” in this privacy notice.
+The University is a "controller" for the purposes of the Data Protection Act 2018.
+We refer to this as the “Data Protection Laws” in this privacy notice.

 You should share this notice with your family and dependants where you have provided us with personal information about them.